- Six Best Compact Toilets For Small Bathrooms – Reviews

 The H2Option in the name of the toilet refers to the siphon flushing system.
 It is a high-efficiency pressurized flushing action designed to clean the toilet in a single flush.

-Due to the rounded bowl shape and the lower seat height combined with the push-button flushing system, the H2Option does not meet ADA specifications.
+Due to the rounded bowl shape and the lower seat height combined with the push-button flushing system, the American Standard H2Option does not meet ADA specifications.

 That being said the lower seat height does make it easier to use for younger and shorter people.

 6 – Toilet Galba ” 24″ 25″ Inch SMALL TOILET

 Last but not least the compact toilets for small bathrooms is the Galba.
 This toilet is promoted as the shortest projecting adult toilet available in the Western Hemisphere.
 Like most domestic toilets this is made from vitreous glazed china, with a combination of plastic fittings.

 Even though this is a tiny toilet it is still designed to use a standard 12” rough-in for installation.

 The toilet is a dual flush with a full flush of 1.6 gallons and a partial flush of 1 gallon.
 Although this meets EPA Water Sense specifications of an average of 1.28 gallons per flush, this toilet is not certified.
 So, it is ineligible to receive rebates from utility providers.

 Some users have commented that, although they are very happy with the performance of the toilet, the seat is a little weak.
 This can be easily remedied by fitting a stronger standard seat.